-I am currently a PhD candidate in philosophy at Princeton University.
+I am a Postgraduate Research Associate and Lecturer in the Philosophy Department at Princeton University, where I did my PhD as well.
 I specialize in the metaphysics of mind.
-My dissertation argues for property dualism as an answer to the mind-body problem, against physicalism on one side and substance dualism on the other.
-I am also interested in questions about modality, emergence, phenomenal representation, and how our beliefs about consciousness might be justified.
+My dissertation, supervised by Gideon Rosen, argues for property dualism as an answer to the mind-body problem.
+I am also interested in questions about vagueness, grounding, and phenomenal representation.

 I received my BA in mathematics from Reed College in 2009.
 Before coming to Princeton in 2011, I taught seventh-grade math for two years.